Growing Minds With Cognitive Development Activities for Toddlers

 Letters and numbers are the foundation for language and mathematical reasoning, so it’s a good idea to acquaint your toddler with the alphabet and counting before preschool and kindergarten.
 Learn the alphabet song, play with alphabet blocks or magnets, or tape letter cutouts to objects whose names start with that letter.
 As far as numbers go, look for opportunities to count whenever you can!

-Cognitive activities for toddlers’ logic
+Cognitive development activities for toddlers’ logic

-Simple routines and procedures
+Simple routines and choices

 Between the ages of 2 and 3, a toddler should develop the ability to respond to simple instructions and start forming routines.
 When it’s time to get dressed, offer a choice of two outfits.
 When it’s time to eat, offer a choice between two different snacks.
-This way you’re feeding the toddler’s desire for independence while still remaining in control.
+This way you’re feeding the toddler’s desire for independence while remaining in control.

-Sorting sizes, shapes, and colors
+Sorting and classifying

-Toddlers should be able to organize and classify objects — shape and color are two of the easiest ways to categorize.
-Have them sort colored toy blocks, shapes, or pegs from large to small or have them pick out toys of only a specific shape or color.
+Toddlers should be able to organize and classify objects — and shape and color are two of the easiest ways to categorize.
+Have them sort colored toy blocks, shapes, or pegs from large to small, or have them pick out toys of only a specific shape or color.
 Outside of dedicated play sessions, ask them to pick out or describe objects to you in these terms while going about your daily routines.

 Matching games and puzzles

-Cognitive activities for toddlers’ imagination and creativity
+Cognitive development activities for toddlers’ imagination and creativity

 Arts and crafts